drugescu/traffic-sign-classifier/writeup_template.md

 I then changed the batch_size up and down, going as low as 32 (which slowed down training a lot) and as high as 256 (with erratic training results) settling on an optimum of 64.

-With the final results and increasing the epochs to about 30 I arrived at a steady training accuracy of 0.93-0.94.
-My own set of about 15 images held a 93% accuracy as well and the validation stands at about 91% which means that there isn't much overfitting, and the results hold for real images.
+With the final results and increasing the epochs to about 30 I arrived at a steady validation accuracy of 0.93-0.94.
+My own set of about 15 images held a 93% accuracy as well and the test stands at about 91% which means that there isn't much overfitting, and the results hold for real images.
 This means he model is relatively stable.

 ### Test a Model on New Images

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are 14 German traffic signs that I found on the web:
+Here are 14 German traffic signs that I found on the web (I have found bigger images but cropped and resized to 32x32):

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8] ![alt text][image9]